BernardGreenberg/MuseScorePlugins/TBD.md

 Initialize trill plugin beat-count with #of noteEvents currently there

 8/31/2019 \
-~Appogg - don't disqualify because of main note overlap - detect and report and allow editing it.~ 3.1 \T
+~Appogg - don't disqualify because of main note overlap - detect and report and allow editing it.~ 3.1

 9/28/2019 \
 triller - try to infer parameters from extant ornamentation on note. \